rachfop/takomo-docs/docs/organizations/deploying-stacks-to-member-accounts.md

 ## Setting Deployment Role

 When config sets are deployed to member accounts, Takomo assumes a role from each account and uses that for deployment.
-By default, Takomo attempts to assume a role named **OrganizationAccountAccessRole** which is the default role created for each account when the account is itself created and added to the organization.
+By default, Takomo attempts to assume a role named **OrganizationAccountAccessRole**, which is the default role created for each account when the account is created and added to the organization.

 You can also provide a custom deployment role.
 The custom deployment role name can be specified in many places within the organization configuration.
 When config sets are deployed to a member account, the deployment role is looked in the following order:

-1. `accountAdminRoleName` key under the current account
+1. **accountAdminRoleName** key under the current account
-2. `accountAdminRoleName` key under the current organizational unit
+2. **accountAdminRoleName** key under the current organizational unit
-3. `accountAdminRoleName` key at the top-level of the organization configuration
+3. **accountAdminRoleName** key at the top-level of the organization configuration
-4. `accountCreation.defaults.roleName` key in the account creation configuration
+4. **accountCreation.defaults.roleName** key in the account creation configuration

 If none of the above is defined, the default role name **OrganizationAccountAccessRole** is used.